camunda-community-hub/camunda-platform-7-mail/README.md

 // ...

 notificationService.stop();

 ```

 If you use a mail handler and enabled `downloadAttachments` in the configuration then it stores the attachments of the mail before invoking the handler.
-Otherwise, you can also trigger the download manual by calling [Mail.downloadAttachments()](extension/core/src/main/java/org/camunda/bpm/extension/mail/dto/Mail.java#L170).
+Otherwise, you can also trigger the download manual by calling [Mail.downloadAttachments()](extension/core/src/main/java/org/camunda/bpm/extension/mail/dto/Mail.java).

 ## How to configure it?

 By default, the extension loads the configuration from a properties file `mail-config.properties` on classpath.
 You can change the lookup path using the environment variable `MAIL_CONFIG`.
-If you want to lookup a file on the classpath, use the `classpath:` prefix (e.g. `classpath:/my-application.config`).
+If you want to look up a file on the classpath, use the `classpath:` prefix (e.g. `classpath:/my-application.config`).

 An example configuration can look like: